 Panamik is another popular tourist town due to the hot springs.
 From Panamik you can hike as well to Yarab Tso lake.
 Sumur’s famous site is a Buddhist monastery.
 There are also ruins of a palace, where the kings used to live (it is believed so).

-Overall, if you spend a day in each of the places mentioned above, it will come up to 4-5 days in Nubra together with the road.
+Overall, if you spend a day in each of the places mentioned above, you will need around 4-5 days for Nubra Valley sightseeing together with the road.
 If you have less time, choose according to your interests!

 The road from Leh to Nubra Valley leads through Khardung La Pass.
 You can opt for a bus or shared jeep service.
 Or your personal vehicle if you are on a road trip.
 The distance between Leh and Diskit is 116 km, though upper parts of the road near the pass are not in the good condition, and you will usually find traffic jam at the Pass.
 These two factors increase the length of the journey by a few hours.